tisurai/akan/README.md

 ![Page design](./img/page-small.JPG)
 # Akan Name Calculator
-A web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender shows their Akan Name.
+A web application that takes a user's birthday and calculates the day of the week they were born, and then depending on their gender shows their Akan Name.
 Akan names are derived from Ghanian culture in West Africa.
 Children are given their first name as a 'day name' which corresponds to the day in the week they were born.

 ### Day names for male
 * Sunday:Kwasi